CorpAsfindes/AAA-Autonomy-Algorithms-Agency/README.md

 - [ ] Multilingual support (Spanish / English)
 - [ ] Web interface for non-technical facilitators
 - [ ] Federated deployment guide for other cities
+- [ ] Development of a federated, community-owned diagnostic model aligned with open governance standards

 ---